Resin Printing Your First Miniature: Complete Beginner Guide

 - A UV cure station, or a UV lamp and turntable

 Safety is not optional.
 Uncured resin is a skin sensitizer and potential allergen.
 Gloves on whenever you’re handling liquid resin or uncured prints.
+Keep ventilation running and have IPA or wash solution ready before you start.
+The resin printing safety guide covers the full PPE and ventilation setup if you need the details.

 Leveling the build plate